Your 'rateable value' and how to appeal against it

 Your rateable value

 All non-domestic properties have a rateable value, which is set and maintained by the Valuation Office Agency (VOA).
 This value is based on the market rent that could be achieved for the property at a given date.
-A revaluation of this amount takes place every five years - the current rating list is based on the 2023 revaluation by the VOA.
+A revaluation of this amount takes place every three to five years, with 2023 Business Rate Bills being based on the 2023 revaluation by the VOA.
 A revaluation is intended to ensure rateable values reflect changes in the property market and rental values, including the impact of Covid19.

-All non-domestic property is re-valued every five years.
-The rateable value may also change if any physical changes are made to your property, for example, building or demolishing an extension.
-Therefore such changes must be reported to us immediately.
+All non-domestic property is re-valued every three to five year.
+However, the rateable value may also change if any physical changes are made to your property, for example, building or demolishing an extension.
+Therefore, such changes must be reported to us immediately.

 As owner, or chargepayer, you also have the right to appeal to the VOA against the rateable value of your property, if you believe it is incorrect.